Detlef Soost: Television

-Soost has been the choreographer and head of jury in every season of the German version of Popstars, broadcast by ProSieben.
+Soost was the choreographer and head of jury in every season of the German version of Popstars, broadcast by ProSieben.
 He also presents a similar program called MusicStar on Swiss SF DRS.
 In 2005, he presented Super Illu TV on MDR.
 In 2005/06, Soost also worked for ProSieben, presenting Lebe Dein Leben! – Live-Coaching mit Detlef D!
 Soost, before the show got canceled due to TV ratings.
 On the German music television channel VIVA, Soost hosted, presented and led all four seasons (2005–2008) of the casting show DanceStar.

 Soost also took part in the ProSieben reality show Die Alm – Promischweiß und Edelweiß in 2004, a show in which several lesser known German celebrities had to live and work on an "alm" in the Alps, and the audience could vote for a winner.
-After the regular time of the show, Soost was close to winning, but had to leave the show when it was extended, because of other projects.
+After the regular run of the show, Soost was close to winning, but had to leave the show when it was extended, because of other projects.
 In 2007, he won the German version of the Gameshow Marathon on ProSieben.